 Interested students must register for RELS 0290E.

 EAST 0350.
-Pop and Political: Modern Culture in Japan and the Koreas.
+Empire and its Aftermath: Modern Culture in Japan and the Koreas.

 This course introduces the modern cultures of Japan and Korea through an examination of events, artifacts, and cultural practices.
-With a broad understanding of culture as a general process of artistic and intellectual development, as a body of material artifacts, and as a social practice of ordinary life, we’ll focus our attention on the implications of studying culture in relation to popular media and political activism.
-Topics covered will include: colonial fiction, the re-creation of tradition, the proletarian arts, postwar children's culture, the globalization of popular music, myth in the DPRK, shoji print culture, and East Asian activism.
+With a broad understanding of culture as a general process of artistic and intellectual development, as a body of material artifacts, and as a social practice of ordinary life, attention will be brought to the relationship of high culture, popular media and political activism to the abiding structures of empire.
+Topics covered may include: early colonial fiction, the re-creation of tradition, the proletarian arts, myth in the DPRK, ethnic minority experience, the globalization of popular culture, girls' culture, and translational activism.

 EAST 0380.
 Introduction to Premodern Japanese Literature.